 Narcolepsy is more common than you probably realize, affecting about 1 in 2,000 people.
 While there is not yet a cure, there are plenty of ways you can reduce the symptoms.
 A combination of lifestyle changes, self-help strategies, counseling, and medical support can help you manage the disorder, improve your alertness, and enjoy a full and active life.

 The effects of narcolepsy

-Social and professional relationships - Unfortunately, sudden sleep episodes are often found humorous to those not familiar with narcolepsy.
-Some people may assume that you are lazy, rude, or even faking the sudden sleep episodes.
+Social and professional relationships.
+Unfortunately, some people not familiar with the disorder find sudden sleep episodes humorous.
+Others may assume that you are lazy, rude, or even faking the sudden sleep episodes.

-Intimate relationships - Your personal relationships, especially spousal relationships, can often suffer as a result of narcolepsy.
+Intimate relationships.
+Your personal relationships, especially romantic relationships, can often suffer.
 Extreme sleepiness may also cause low sex drive and impotence.

-Most people with narcolepsy experience their first symptoms between the ages of 10 and 25, and they can be especially debilitating for children or young people still facing the challenges of school, college, or the early stages of their careers.
-While symptoms can vary greatly from one person to another, the main narcolepsy symptoms are excessive daytime sleepiness (with or without sudden sleep episodes) and abnormal REM sleep.
-Other symptoms of narcolepsy may be related to your abnormal REM sleep, including hallucinations, sleep paralysis, and cataplexy (sudden loss of muscle control).
+Most people with narcolepsy experience their first symptoms between the ages of 10 and 25.
+They can be especially debilitating for children or young people who are also facing the challenges of school, college, or the early stages of their careers.

 Two of the most common narcolepsy symptoms—excessive daytime sleepiness and cataplexy—are often connected to your emotional state.
 You may tend to exhibit these symptoms when you experience intense emotions, such as laughter, sadness, surprise, or frustration.